-St Ives to Mt Ku-ring-gai (or you can continue a bit further to finish at Berowra Station) is one of my favourite, local “easy bushwalks” that you can do as a one-way walk using a bus from Gordon Station and finishing at Mt Ku-ring-gai or Berowra stations.
+St Ives to Mt Ku-ring-gai (or you can continue a bit further to finish at Berowra Station) is one of my favourite, local “easy bushwalks” that you can do as a one-way walk by taking a bus from Gordon Station and finishing at Mt Ku-ring-gai or Berowra stations.
 (You can also do this walk as a loop starting at The Sphinx in North Turramurra, if you’re going by car.)

 There are some nice display of flowers along the track, with September/October being the best time for wildflowers, and it’s easy walking.
 This part of the Warrimoo Track can get pretty busy on weekends.

 After about a kilometre, the firetrail ends at a lookout and the Sonja Huddles Chair, a stone memorial to Sonja Huddle (1978-1999).
 She was a local girl who tragically died aged 21 in a stadium crush in Austria.
 The Warrimoo Track continues as a narrow bushwalking trail, which descends quite steeply from the end of the ridge to Cowan Creek.
 I overtake a small group (some of whom I discover are friends and neighbours!).
 From here, the track gets a lot less busy.

 The Warrimoo Track now follows Cowan Creek from its very upper reaches.
 It’s nice walking with lots of shade throuugh ferns and casuarina forest.